Equitable Holdings (EQH)

 Tracing its roots back to 1859 as one of America's oldest financial institutions, Equitable Holdings (NYSE:EQH) provides retirement planning, asset management, and life insurance products through its two main franchises, Equitable and AllianceBernstein.

-• Costs have risen faster than its revenue over the last two years, causing its pre-tax profit margin to decline by 15.2 percentage points
+• Expenses have increased as a percentage of revenue over the last two years as its pre-tax profit margin fell by 13.3 percentage points

 Equitable Holdings is skating on thin ice.
-We believe there are better opportunities elsewhere.
+We’re hunting for superior stocks elsewhere.

 StockStory Analyst Team